Legendary Oyster Hotspot

 Mobile Bay Oyster Gardening Program

 In the Mobile Bay Oyster Gardening Program, volunteers grow oysters in gardens that hang from their piers from June to November.
 The oysters are collected in November and planted on restoration reefs in Mobile Bay and the Mississippi Sound.
-This education and research program has planted more than 940,000 oysters since it began in 2001.
-Last season, more than 120,000 advanced stocker-sized oysters were grown for restoration by volunteer oyster gardeners which included the Original Oyster House gardeners.
+In Oct. of 2022, this education and research program has planted more than 1.25 million oysters since it began in 2001 It equates to 61.6 acres.
+The 2022 season in Little Lagoon, where we garden, produced over 57,000 oysters with a mean height of 2” from 168 cages.
+This is enough oysters to restore almost 3 acres in Mobile Bay.

 Kid’s Oyster Shell Recycling Tattoo